bianhq/pixels/docs/INSTALL.md

 ```
 In this document, we are installing Pixels and Trino 466.
 The required JDK version is 23.0.0+.

+After that, set the `JAVA_HOME` environment variable to the home directory of the JDK in use.
+Some modules in Pixels use JNI to compile the C++ code, and this requires `JAVA_HOME` to find the JNI library.

 ## Install Maven

 Pixels requires Maven 3.8+ to build the source code.